 The Cuyahoga County Department of Health and Human Services, as the lead agency, conducted an RFP process in 2022, Alternative Housing and Related Services and Supports.
 The purpose of the RFP was to "solicit innovative solutions that increase and/or improve shelters, alternate housing, and various homeless prevention strategies for Cuyahoga County residents."
-The RFP listed five categories of projects, including expansion of the existing adult women's shelter (Norma Herr Women's Center).
-Based on the RFP responses, a developer was selected and this project was recommended for implementation.
-The HOME-ARP funds will be part of the financial package to undertake a building rehabilitation project to expand the current Norma Herr Women's Center shelter.
-Cuyahoga County will transfer funds to the developer using a grant agreement, following all applicable regulations.
+The RFP listed five categories of projects.
+If any HOME-ARP funds are part of the financial package for a project originating from the 2022 RFP, Cuyahoga County will transfer funds to the developer using a grant agreement, following all applicable regulations.
+If new projects are identified, Cuyahoga County will use an RFP process to solicit applications, following all applicable regulations.